alanef/clean-and-simple-contact-form-by-meg-nicholas/src/readme.txt

 * Improvement: Ajax now works better.
 * Documentation update: nicer links (worked how to do them in markdown!), changelog and upgrade notice sections now correctly formatted.
 = 4.0.7 =
-* Fixed a bug: Plugin name is actually clean-and-simple-contact-form-by-meg-nicholas now (not contact-form) but this new name needed to be updated in the plugin settings definitions.
-I also needed to rename contact-form.php to clean-and-simple-contact-form-by-meg-nicholas.php.
+* Fixed a bug: Plugin name is actually clean-and-simple-contact-form now (not contact-form) but this new name needed to be updated in the plugin settings definitions.
+I also needed to rename contact-form.php to clean-and-simple-contact-form.php.
 My thanks to Jakub for finding this bug.
 * If your webpage is ssl then reCAPTCHA will now also use ssl mode.